Comodo Help

 • Running A Smart Scan From The Command Line Interface

-• Running A Custom Scan From The Command Line Interface
+• Run A Custom Scan From The Command Line Interface

 • Running A Virus Database Update Task From The Command Line Interface